What is an Appraisal Contingency? (For Home Buyers)

 Appraisal Contingency vs. Financing Contingency

-There are two common types of contingencies, an appraisal contingency and a financing contingency.
+While there are a multitude of different contract contingencies that can be used by either party, the two most common types of contingencies are an appraisal contingency and a financing contingency.

-An appraisal contingency is not related to a financing contingency and will allow you to back out of the sale only if the appraisal does not meet the offered price.
+An appraisal contingency related to a financing contingency and will allow you to back out of the sale only if the appraisal does not meet the offered price.

-A financing contingency, on the other hand, is an intent to buy the property as long as the buyer is able to obtain funding.
+A financing contingency (or sometimes referred to as a mortgage contingency), on the other hand, is an intent to buy the property as long as the buyer is able to obtain funding.
 Some purchase agreements may have both types of contingencies present.

 - Inspection contingency